shan7030/Angular_Deployment_Github_Pages/README.md

-## Angular Deployment Github Pages Steps
+## Angular Application Deployment using Github Pages Steps

 This repository demonstrates the use of deployment using Github pages for Angular Application .